 The following are the key features of the Ampleforth (AMPL).

 - Algorithmic: The Ampleforth protocol rules are encoded in and enforced by the smart contract on the Ethereum blockchain.
-This allows for predictable actions and measurable responses and is effective checks against discretionary monetary policies of governments.
+This allows for predictable actions and measurable responses and effectively check against governments’ discretionary monetary policies.

 - Non-Dilutive: Regardless of supply changes, you will always own the same percentage share of the network value.
 For example, if you own 1% of the network, you’ll always own 1%, whether market capitalization is $1 million or $1 billion.

 - Bankless: There’s no debt or credit system with AMPL.
 No banks and financial institutions create new money through lending and borrowing.

 - Simple Incentives: The Ampleforth protocol is transparent, simple, and easy to understand.
 The protocol has only two rules for expansion and contraction and depends solely on profit-seeking actors in the marketplace to reach the target rate or equilibrium.

 - Non-Custodial: You always maintain full custody of your Amples on the blockchain.

 - Minimal Governance: AMPL was designed to minimize the need for governance.
 No governance exists to effect supply adjustments because the smart contract takes care of that.